The NALAG Centre produces free printable brochures on topics relating to loss, grief and bereavement.

 A Healthy Eating Cook Book for People Experiencing Depression, Stress and Anxiety

 The Eating for Happiness Cook Book is in its 2nd Edition.
-Written by one of the founding facilitators of the Blue Healers Depression, Stress and Anxiety Program, Eating for Happines offers simple receipes and hints for eatimg healthy.
+Written by one of the founding facilitators of the Blue Healers Depression, Stress and Anxiety Program, Eating for Happiness offers simple recipes and hints for eating healthy.

 Stories about Death and Dying

 Miindala Biography Project

 After workshops with local author Carrolline Rhodes, volunteers from NALAG Bellingen/Nambucca Branch wrote memoir short stories.

 The stories describe the pain of not being connected to the process of dying, as well as the holiness of being present to be able to hold a parent's hand; of witnessing the horrendous pain of sudden, violent deaths, and ultimately the gifts that are bestowed on us.

 Death can bring out the worst in us and at best will restore a deep appreciation for life.